aksxy/aksxy/README.md

 ### Hi there 👋
-Hi there!
    My name is Akshay and I am a programmer.
 I have a passion for using my technical skills to create innovative solutions and solve complex problems.
 I have experience in Java, C, C++ programming languages and Web Development and enjoy staying up-to-date with the latest industry trends and best practices.
 In my free time, you can find me tinkering with new technologies or contributing to open source projects.
 I am always looking for new opportunities to grow as a programmer and make a positive impact through my work.